feast: Numbers (Part Two): Graves in the Wilderness

 I Corinthians 10:11 (AMP) Now these things befell them by way of a figure [as an example and warning to us]; they were written to admonish and fit us for right action by good instruction, we in whose days the ages have reached their climax (their consummation and concluding period).

 What he is saying here is that, as God’s children, we have to take this warning seriously and act righteously because we are ‘playing for all the marbles.’
 As Deuteronomy 30 says, the stakes that we are playing under, as it were, are life and death.
-So we have this one shot, this one chance to get in the game, as it were, and we had better make the very most of it.
-And so, as Paul goes on to say, in Hebrews 6:1, we have got to “go on to perfection.”
+We have this one shot, this one chance to get in the game, as it were, and we had better make the very most of it.
+As Paul goes on to say, in Hebrews 6:1, we have got to “go on to perfection.”

 There is an interesting commonality between these six things that Paul talks about here in I Corinthians 10.
 All but one of them (and that is the one in verse 7) are related to us in the book of Numbers.
 Every one of these examples comes out of Numbers, except the one in verse 7.
 The one in verse 7 comes from Exodus 32, which happened just before the book of Numbers opens.

 You might also be wondering why I said six instead of five.
 Because there is actually a hidden incident in verse 5 (it is not actually hidden, but most people do not count it as one among those he mentions here; they just pass over it) but it is also from the book of Numbers.

 What we are going to do is go through these incidents from the book of Numbers (not the one in verse 7, but the other five) and we are going to observe the progress of the Israelites’ death march—because that was essentially what it was.
 Some of these we have seen before and we will, hopefully, go through those ones a little quicker.